Field

 In the examples above the default field value is always set.
 It's strictly needed to correct

-directive.
+work of the v-model directive.
 As alternative you may set default value of the corresponding field

-of your form, it works too.
+in initialValues of your form, it works too.

 # Advices